kenjinp/terrain-synth/README.md

 <img src="https://github.com/kenjinp/terrain-synth/blob/main/media/example.png?raw=true" alt="image of the terrain renderer" />

-This is a platform for me to hack around on various machine-learning content generation techniques.
+This is a platform for me to hack around on various machine-learning content generation / manipulation techniques.
+It uses the [Hello Worlds library](https://github.com/kenjinp/hello-worlds) to render the terrain.

 The current model is very naïve, expect the output to look crap.